programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 In the process of creating the map above (Figure 9), you gathered various useful pieces of information: the number of people killed in each county by police, the county population, the rate of people killed, etc. Folium allows you to display such information in a floating information box (using `folium.GeoJsonTooltip()`) that will show as the user hovers their cursor across the map.
 This is very helpful, especially when examining areas one may not be familiar with – but it is a little complicated to get set up correctly.

 When Folium creates a choropleth map, it generates underlying GeoJSON data about each geographic region.
-You can see this data by saving it to a temporary variable – for example `cp`, which you used earlier to create the log scale and which can store data from the `folium.Choropleth()` method for a variety of uses:
+You can see this data by saving it to a temporary variable such as `cp`.
+This variable was used earlier to create the log scale; it can be used again to store data from the `folium.Choropleth()` method for other uses:

 ```python
 baseMap = initMap()